peterkuma/comble-mip-icon-les/README.md

   needs some more attention before it complies with the COMBLE MIP requirements for the experiment.

+The repositories above contain Git remote-tracking branches that they "inherit" code from (these can be listed with `git branch`).
+The required commits were transferred with `git cherry-pick` from the remote-tracking branches.
+The bare repository contains all of the branches.

 ## Submission

 The `submission` directory contains the final ICON model output files as